aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 ## Query the *parquet* files with *DuckDB*

 Although we could have done it earlier when we had the dataframes in our hands, we are now going to perform some basic analysis of the networks.
-This allows to clearly separate the different steps.
+The motivation is to clearly separate the different steps.

-We want to count the number of edges and vertices in each network, from the *parquet* files, without loading all the data into memory.
+We want to count the number of edges and vertices in each network, from the *parquet* files, without loading all the data into memory, and rather in an efficient way.
 We are going to compute these network features using some SQL, with [DuckDB](https://duckdb.org/).

 ```python